• Skip to primary navigation

 When to See a Doctor About Erectile Dysfunction

-Erectile dysfunction should not be ignored, especially for men with high blood pressure.
+Erectile dysfunction should not be ignored, especially for older men or those with high blood pressure or hypertension.

-Men should consider speaking with a healthcare provider if they experience:
+Men should consider speaking with a doctor if they experience:

 • persistent difficulty achieving or maintaining an erection

-Because erectile dysfunction can be an early warning sign of serious health problems, such as heart disease or stroke, early evaluation is important.
+Because erectile dysfunction can be an early sign of serious conditions like heart disease or cardiovascular risk, early evaluation is important.
+Many studies, including those referenced in the International Journal of research on cardiovascular health, show a strong connection between ED and underlying conditions.

 How Boston Medical Group Can Help

-Boston Medical Group specializes in diagnosing and treating erectile dysfunction and other male sexual health conditions.
+Boston Medical Group specializes in diagnosing and treating erectile dysfunction and other forms of sexual dysfunction.

 For men with high blood pressure, a comprehensive evaluation may include: